DigitalCrafts-May-2016-Cohort/sportakus/README.md

 * Dynamic data pulls from assorted API's (this can be accomplished on paid accounts for API services)
 * Add more sports to app
 * Add login functionality to remember user ticket/sports preferences
+* Add news feed carousel at the bottom, can be accomplished using Bing API